OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/missing_data/screencast/slides.md

 | Bob     |        |
 | Charlie | 5000   |

-What is mean / median income in this dataset?
+Q: What is mean / median income in this dataset?

 ---